Siew22/Sarawak-SAR-Risk-Explorer/README.md

     ```
 2.  **Backend Setup:**
     ```bash
-    # Navigate to the backend directory from the project root
+    # (From the project root directory)
-    # (Assuming you are using the flat structure)

-    # Create and activate a Python virtual environment (e.g., env)
     python -m venv env

-    # On Windows
     .\env\Scripts\activate

-    # On macOS/Linux
-    # source env/bin/activate

-    # Install dependencies
     pip install -r requirements.txt

-    # Authenticate with Google Earth Engine (a one-time setup)
     earthengine authenticate

-    # Run the server
     uvicorn main_professional:app --reload
     ```
-    - The backend will be running at `http://127.0.0.1:8000`.

 3.  **Frontend Setup:**
     *   Get a **free API key** from [OpenWeatherMap](https://openweathermap.org/appid).
-    *   Open the project's main HTML file (e.g., `dashboard_windy_final.html`) in a text editor.
+    *   Open `dashboard_windy_final.html` in a text editor.
-    *   Replace the placeholder `'YOUR_OPENWEATHERMAP_API_KEY'` with your actual key.
+    *   Replace `'YOUR_OPENWEATHERMAP_API_KEY'` with your actual key.
-    *   Open the same HTML file in your web browser.
+    *   Open the `dashboard_windy_final.html` file in your web browser.

 ---

 ## 🌟 Future Vision (Level 3)

-While our current platform is a fully functional prototype, we have a clear vision for its evolution into a true AI-powered predictive engine:
+Our current platform is a fully functional prototype.
+Our vision is to evolve it into a true AI-powered predictive engine:

-1.  **Phase 1 - Automated Data Curation:** Develop a pipeline to systematically analyze decades of historical SAR and weather data, creating a massive, labeled dataset of weather events and their corresponding flood/deforestation outcomes.
+1.  **Phase 1 - Automated Data Curation:** Create a massive, labeled dataset of historical weather events and their corresponding SAR-detected outcomes.
-2.  **Phase 2 - Predictive Model Training:** Train an **Adaptive Neuro-Fuzzy Inference System (ANFIS)** on this dataset.
-This model will learn the complex, non-linear relationships and be able to *predict* the probability and scale of a flood based purely on weather *forecast* data.
+2.  **Phase 2 - Predictive Model Training:** Train an **Adaptive Neuro-Fuzzy Inference System (ANFIS)** to predict flood scale based purely on weather *forecasts*.
-3.  **Phase 3 - AI Explainability with SHAP:** Integrate the **SHAP (SHapley Additive exPlanations)** library to make our AI model's predictions transparent.
-This will allow us to precisely quantify which forecast parameter (e.g., precipitation sum, wind speed) contributed most to a specific risk assessment, providing unparalleled, trustworthy insights for decision-makers.
+3.  **Phase 3 - AI Explainability with SHAP:** Integrate **SHAP** to make our AI model's predictions transparent, quantifying the contribution of each weather parameter to the final risk score.

 ---